AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 ---
 # Send project data to others

 You can export Analysis Workspace project data and send it to selected recipients via email.
 You can send a file ad hoc, or you can configure files to be sent on a schedule.
 Files can be sent in CSV or PDF format.

+Other methods of exporting data are also available, as described in [Export project data overview](/help/analysis-workspace/export/export-project-overview.md).

 ## Send file now {#now}